Novaleaf/phantomjscloud-node/README.md

 ## Requirements
+-  Internet access.

+## Platforms
-1. Internet access.
-This works in Node.js and Browsers (via Browserify or Webpack).
+- This works in Node.js and Browsers (via Browserify or Webpack).